lzrscg/brainstorm/README.md

 Welcome to my brainstorm.
 This is a collection of unfinished thoughts synced with GitHub via Obsidian.
 Read with caution.
-I am doing this so that I can informally publish and build on ideas
+I am doing this so that I can informally publish and build on ideas before they are fully developed.